 Alex cares about being a good attorney.
 Wanting to provide excellent services to those who might not otherwise get quality representation, he opened a private practice firm in 2016 with offices in Gillette and Newcastle.
 He shared his first Gillette office with Dwight Hurich (a veteran family law attorney) and Felix Sowada (the only bankruptcy and mental health commitment defense attorney in Gillette).
 Felix Sowada is nearing retirement and Dwight Hurich retired in November of 2018.
-Berger & Brown has benefited enormously from having Dwight and Felix available for mentorship.
+Berger & Brown has benefited enormously from having Dwight and Felix as mentors.

 Sean Brown went to law school with Alex.
 During law school, they developed a strong friendship—the bedrock of which is that they both wanted to become high-quality, ethical, and intellectually honest attorneys.
 For both, a law degree was more than just a meal ticket, it was a profession.
 They pushed each other to be better law students—to outwork everyone else—and they both graduated at the top of their class.
 They trust each other to be hardworking and ethical.
 After making several trips out west, Sean and his wife decided they wanted to move to this beautiful part of the country.
 Once Alex got established in Wyoming, he invited Sean (who was working in a mid-sized Indianapolis law firm) and his wife Jennifer (an elementary school teacher of ten years) to move to Gillette to start a law firm together.
 In 2017, Berger & Brown was formed.
 Offering legal services together, Alex and Sean hope to make Wyoming a better place.